Patents & Trademarks

 4. How can patents and trademarks be revoked?

-The grounds for revocation of a patent under the 1992 Act are:
+The grounds for revocation of a patent under the 1992 Act as amended are:

-- An amendment extends the protection conferred by the patent, which in effect broadens the scope of the claims of the granted patent which should not have been allowed
+- An amendment extends the protection conferred by the patent, which in effect broadens the scope of the claims of the granted patent which should not have been allowed; and/or

 An application for revocation of a trademark can be brought before the High Court or the Controller and by any person.

-- The mark has not been put to genuine use in the State in relation to the goods/services specified in the registration within five years from when the trademark was registered
+- The mark has not been put to genuine use in the State in relation to the goods/services specified in the registration within five years from when the trademark was registered; or

 An exception exists in both instances where there are proper reasons for non-use.
 Proper reasons refer to circumstances unconnected to the trade mark proprietor.
 For example, a proper reason would be the requirement to seek regulatory approval before placing a medical device or pharmaceutical product on the market.